IemProg/IemProg/README.md

   <img src="https://profile-counter.glitch.me/IemProg/count.svg" />
 </p>

 Hi !
-I'm Imad, Computer Science Student at IP Paris, I have a passion for learning and sharing my knowledge with others as publicly as possible.
-Interested in Computer Vision and Explainibility of ML Models.
+I'm Imad, Computer Science Student at IP Paris, I have a passion for learning and sharing my knowledge with others.
+Interested in Computer Vision and Interpretability of ML Models.
 Feel free to reach out in case you look for contributors in projects.

 <p align='center'>